-Time is of the essence: Memories fade and immediate action supports our intent to maintain a respectful environment.
+Time is of the essence: Memories fade and immediate action supports our intent to maintain a respectful environment

-To report an incident, please email it to your organization representative listed on the PPBA Contact Us webpage ( http://ppba.info/contact-us/) and to the PPBA via the webform on this webpage.
-When in doubt, please submit a report.
+To report an incident, either send an email to president@ppba.info or to your organization representative.
 We will honor a wish to remain anonymous.
 We will investigate all reports; however, please understand that we cannot act without the specific information noted above.